darossi87/intune/README.md

 Now you we will see each DMG of each app
 ![image](https://github.com/darossi87/intune/assets/45303117/c72ab80c-c19c-4549-b1fd-449d154e2b35)

+Now do the same steps on the DMG for each package you need.

 Prepping MacOS via intune for Cisco Secure Client Using the mobileconfig file I have attach to this project allow you set almost all the system varabiles need in intune to get this done.
 At time of writing this can change over time.